jetbrains-academy/data-visualization-course/3_1_histograms_seaborn/1_theory/1_displot/task.md

 The main goal of this lesson is to **explore the distribution of video game sales using histograms**.
 We will analyze:

 1. The overall distribution of global sales
-2. The distribution of sales across different regions
-3. The distribution of global sales by publisher
+2. The distribution of global sales by publisher

 ## Theory